project-chip/connectedhomeip/examples/ota-requestor-app/mbed/README.md

 ## Flashing

-The Lighting application can be flashed in the same way as any other Matter example ported to mbed-os platform.
+The Lock application can be flashed in the same way as any other Matter example ported to mbed-os platform.

 The [Open On-Chip Debugger](http://openocd.org/) is used to upload a binary image and reset the device.